paaskehaakon/ML-project/README.md

 julia: read article, other geo features

-# notes 26.10
+# notes 26.10 - To do:
-vektorisera med numpy
-balltree göra vektoriserat
-balltree för alla buss stops, balltree för varje viktighetsnivå
+- Use balltree/numpy instead of nested for loops in geo features - Haakon jobbar med detta

-category encoders - cat boost. sklearn interface.
+- Category encoders instead of dummy variables - cat boost. sklearn interface.
 Pass på overfitting.

-Mappa alla y-värden till ett space, predikera där, mappa tillbaka till vanliga y spacet innan submission till kaggle
+- Map all y to one space, predict in that space, map back to original space before submission to Kaggle
+- Revenue of stores in same lv2 in a radius of x - Julia jobbar med detta
+- Make model - gör på torsdag 27.10

 # suggestions for data manipulation
 - bussstop